zhenkewu/CFRL/JOSS/paper.md

 # High-level Design

-The `CFRL` package is composed of 5 major modules.
+The `CFRL` library is composed of 5 major modules.
 The functionalities of the modules are summarized in the table below.

 +--------------+--------------------------------------------------------------------------------------+